 Pie Baking Tips

-Once the mixed berry pie is assembled, it’s ready for the oven!
+Once the summer berry pie is assembled, it’s ready for the oven!
 I preheat mine to 350F while I’m assembling the pie so it’s hot and ready to go!
 Bake the pie for about 1 hour to 1 hour and 15 minutes, until the top is golden brown.
 I recommend adding a pie shield (product link below!) after about 30 minutes, to protect the edges from burning.
 I also recommend adding a sheet of foil onto the oven rack below to catch any berry juices as the pie bakes!
 I like to add the foil after about 45 minutes, when the pie is almost done.